 EatingWell Blogs (Page 295)

-Here are three of my favorite low-calorie breakfast recipes:
+Here are a few of my favorite savory and sweet strawberry recipes:

 I went to a cocktail party recently and brought along a platter of these EatingWell Deviled Eggs.
 Let me preface this by telling you that I made a double batch with 24 eggs (48 halves) and I went to a party with about 10 people.
 I have a hang-up about not making enough food so I always overcompensate and usually end up with lots of leftovers.
 But not so this time.
 (Going to a party?
 Here are 6 light and easy makeovers of my favorite potluck recipes.)

 When I walked in, people started rushing me…not to say “Hi,” give hugs and kisses, etc. Instead it was more like a stampede with exclamations of “Oh my god, you made deviled eggs!”
 “I was...read full post »

 Some people just love to gossip about the health benefits of certain foods (like eating oysters for better sex), but it’s not so great when they end up spreading food myths instead of truths.
 It’s not that they’re intentionally lying.
 It’s just that they don’t have the whole story.
 There are a few myths (or you might call them half-truths) that I hear again and again.
 Here they are, “busted” with the cold, hard facts.

 Eating oysters helps get you “in the mood.”
 That oysters or other foods can spark your libido is more fable than fact, according to the U.S. Food and Drug Administration, which reviewed the science on the subject.
 So why, then...read full post »